khanhlu2013/good_neighbor_code/README.md

 Configuration for backend production server on heroku

 Setup the env var on heroku with the key listed above for local dev.
 Exception: heroku will set the PORT for you automatically, so that you don't have to set this on heroku config var production server.

+---

+Configuration for web/mobile (frontend) development and production

+Edit the file /common/config/backend_url.js accordingly to reflect your development and deployment setup.